zachleat/zachleat.com/web/_posts/2021-10-28-api-opengraph-image.md

 For me, this all ties back to good visual attribution.
 Of course, this example is very self serving—but it works with any external site too!

-When I want to link to a person:, I’ll use their [IndieWeb Avatar](/web/indieweb-avatar/) next to their name.
+When I want to link to a person: I’ll use their [IndieWeb Avatar](/web/indieweb-avatar/) next to their name.

 When I want to link to a specific web page, I now have two options: